Kimberly Guilfoyle Says Goodbye To Fox News, Takes Gig At Trump-Backed PAC America First, Per The ‘Daily Mail’

 “Per 3 sources briefed on matter, Don Jr’s girlfriend Kimberly Guilfoyle is leaving Fox News.
 More details TK,” he tweeted.

-Soon after, another credible source in ABC News’ John Santucci also posted about the alleged news.
+Soon after, another credible source, ABC News’ John Santucci, also posted about the alleged news.

 “Sources familiar with plan tell me Kimberly Guilfoyle expected to take a role with America First – super PAC that supports Trump agenda,” he wrote.

 Similarly, CNN Money also claims that two people close to the situation have confirmed that Guilfoyle will leave her Fox News post to join her boyfriend, Donald Trump Jr., hitting the road on the campaign trail for the 2018 midterm elections.
-It is unclear if the move will be temporary or permanent while it’s also unclear when Guilfoyle will officially step down from her role with Fox News.
+It is unclear if the move will be temporary or permanent and when Guilfoyle will officially step down from her role with Fox News.
 The Daily Mail reached out to both Fox News and Kimberly Guilfoyle for a statement but have not yet heard back.

 Donald Trump Jr. Kisses Girlfriend Kimberly Guilfoyle On Vacation In France https://t.co/NMzNlViqcY